HunterPischke/nose2tutorial/README.md

 ### Further Documentation:
-Please view the nose2tutorial.pdf file in this repository.
+Please view the nose2 Tutorial.pdf file in this repository.